Tom Schweich: Death and aftermath

 On February 26, 2015, Schweich was taken from his home to a St. Louis hospital for treatment of a gunshot wound, later ruled to be self-inflicted.
 His office soon confirmed that he had died.
 Governor Jay Nixon decreed that flags would be flown at half-staff in his memory.

-In early March 2015, an aide to former U.S. Senator Danforth, Martha Fitz, told a reporter with the Kansas City Star that she had spoken with Schweich by phone only minutes before the auditor's suicide, and that he expressed to her frustration and outrage over what he described as a "whisper campaign" by some Republicans to spread false information about him and damage his gubernatorial campaign.
+In early March 2015, an aide to former U.S. Senator Danforth, Martha Fitz, told a reporter with the Kansas City Star that she had spoken with Schweich by phone only minutes before his suicide, and that he expressed to her frustration and outrage over what he described as a "whisper campaign" by some Republicans to spread false information about him and damage his gubernatorial campaign.
 Fitz was talking with Schweich's wife, who had initiated the call, when the fatal shot was fired.

 However, after a thorough investigation, police found no evidence of a whisper campaign against Schweich.
 Instead, after interviews with family, it was revealed that Schweich had threatened suicide several times over many years, sometimes while holding a gun.
 Also, officers found 23 different prescription medications at Schweich’s house he had been taking for various illnesses and diseases.

 Some prominent state figures openly cast blame on the Republicans, particularly their campaign manager Jeff Roe, for willfully growing a "toxic campaign culture".
 The ad that aired early in the campaign mocked Schweich for his physical appearance and called him a "little bug".

 During Schweich's eulogy at a memorial service on March 3, 2015, former U.S. Senator John Danforth said that words used by others to describe Schweich constituted "bullying" and contributed to his death.
 "Politics", he said, "has gone so hideously wrong."

 The Clayton Police Department conducted an investigation into Schweich's death by conducting interviews and searching through his electronic devices to examine his texts, emails, and voice mails.
 They found no evidence of the alleged whisper campaign and found no evidence that Schweich was the target of bullying, threats, or blackmail.

 On March 29, 2015, Robert "Spence" Jackson, 44, the spokesman for the Missouri State Auditor's office since October 2011, was found dead at his home in Jefferson City of a gunshot wound, an apparent suicide.
 Jackson's note read only "I'm so sorry.
 I just can't take being unemployed again".
 Police spokesman Doug Shoemaker said investigators wouldn't speculate concerning any connection to Schweich's death "or really entertain questions that might link Mr. Jackson to any type of political issue, whether it's perceived or real".

 Following Schweich's death, Governor Jay Nixon appointed John Watson as Acting State Auditor, and subsequently appointed Boone County Treasurer Nicole Galloway to serve as State Auditor until the 2018 election.